Tree Removal Cost

 Do I need to replace my tree if it is protected?

 If it is specified within the conditions of the council's consent when you apply for the work, you will need to replace the tree once it's been cut down.
-The council will usually specify the type of tree that needs to be planted along with the size and location.
+The council will usually specify the type of tree that needs to be planted along with the size and location of it.

-Will the council pay for my tree felling?
+Will the council pay to remove my tree?

-If the tree is located on your property, you will be responsible for paying the tree felling fees.
+If the tree is located on your property, then you are responsible for paying for all the costs involved in the removal of a tree by a professional.

 Sources